FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/waf_dedicated_instances.md

 * `name` - The name of WAF dedicated instance.

 * `available_zone` - The available zone names for the WAF dedicated instances.

-* `specification_code` - The specification code of instance.
-  Different specifications have different throughput.
-Values are:
-  + `waf.instance.professional` - The professional edition, throughput: 100 Mbit/s; QPS: 2,000 (Reference only).
-  +`waf.instance.enterprise` - The enterprise edition, throughput: 500 Mbit/s; QPS: 10,000 (Reference only).

 * `cpu_architecture` - The ECS cpu architecture of WAF dedicated instance.